• Skip to main content

 Why Invest in Nottingham?

-Look at Nottingham today and you’d scarcely realise it has an industrial past being a one-time world leader in – of all things – lace-making, bicycles and (legal) drugs.
-Today its main industries are future-orientated ones like financial and business services, logistics, advanced manufacturing, clean technology, life sciences and digital – according to a local press report, the city’s new Creative Quarter has created 1,000 new jobs already.
+Look at Nottingham today and you’d scarcely realise it has an industrial past being a one-time world leader in – of all things – lace-making, bicycles and pharmaceuticals.
+Today its main industries are future-orientated ones like financial and business services, logistics, advanced manufacturing, clean technology, life sciences and digital.

 Mark Carney, Bank of England Governor, has previously called Nottingham a bellwether for the UK economy.
 He meant that Nottingham is a leading example of a city which is successfully transitioning to a new, modern economy.

 Nottingham is home to not just one but two universities, meaning there is a large student property market.
-The University of Nottingham has 32,000 students and Nottingham Trent University has 25,000.
+The University of Nottingham has 46,000 students and Nottingham Trent University has 40,000.
 Another noteworthy Nottingham institution is the Queen’s Medical Centre.
 QMC is a regional ’super hospital’ and the largest teaching hospital in the UK.
-Six thousand people work here, creating a massive demand for property to buy and to rent.
+Six thousand people work here, creating a massive demand for property to buy and rent.

 Back to contents